apiato/apiato/readme.md

 - Request size limiting and response rate limiting.
 - Back-end generators (to generate Modules and components) for faster development.
 - Automatic Code and Data Backup.
-- Hidden real ID's from the response.
+- Hidden real IDs from the response.
 - Support login with social networks (Facebook, Twitter, Github, Google).
-- A lot more cools stuff in mind, (never stop coding).
+- A lot more cool stuff in mind, (never stop coding).

-> Suggest a feature by openning a new Issue with (`Feature -`) title [here](https://github.com/Mahmoudz/Hello-API/issues).
+> Suggest a feature by opening a new Issue with (`Feature -`) title [here](https://github.com/Mahmoudz/Hello-API/issues).